Andrew Do: Plea deal and resignation

 On October 22, 2024, the United States Department of Justice announced that Do agreed to plead guilty to conspiracy to commit bribery as a result of the Viet America Society contracts and Do's direction of taxpayer money.
 The federal charges involved more than $550,000 in bribes for directing and voting in favor of more than $10 million in COVID funds to his daughter's charity.

 U.S. Attorney Martin Estrada commented that "he functioned like Robin Hood in reverse, and his conspirators stole money from the poor to give to themselves."

 Do resigned from the office as part of this agreement and pled guilty in the U.S. District Court for the Central District of California in Santa Ana later in October.
 The plea agreement required Do to forfeit any assets connected to the bribery scheme, including the Tustin property his daughter purchased in 2023.
-It also required him to pay back the bribes he and his daughters has received.
+It also required him to pay back the bribes he and his daughters had received.

 On June 9, 2025, Do was sentenced to five years in prison for his crime.